 Click here to learn more about FSU Valencia

-Cultural immersion/social events planned for this program may include:
+Immersion/social events planned for this program may include:

 * Plans may change due to unexpected events and/or new opportunities.

 Course offerings are listed below by semester and location.
 Incoming freshmen considering the First Year or First Semester Abroad programs are encouraged to contact IP-FirstYear@fsu.edu before applying with questions about how course offerings in each location align with your intended major.
+FYA & FSA students must enroll in a minimum of 15 International Programs Credits during each semester abroad.

 Current FSU students abroad can make an appointment to discuss courses with their academic advisor or the International Programs academic advisor via Campus Connect.